 With agility as work deliverables become smaller, more frequent, and more numerous, it gets increasingly harder to see the big picture – to get a holistic view of the work.
 In fact, even before the rapid proliferation of agile practices, there was a need for a holistic view because of the many disparate systems and project tools across the enterprise.
 Many organizations, struggle to know what projects and work even exist, which is the fundamental starting point before you can seek to understand, analyze, and make better decisions.
 To solve this challenge at CORAS we use a mind-map style view that paints the complete picture, including the ability to zoom in on targeted program/projects/work elements, or zoom-out to groups, projects, or the whole.

 The holistic view across teams, and across the organization, not only benefits leadership but helps managers and team members – connecting everyone together.
-This is the second benefit of a mind-map style approach, the relationship or connections among work to creating an understanding of where things are, and how all the pieces fit together.
+This is the second benefit of a mind-map style approach, the relationship or connections among work to create an understanding of where things are, and how all the pieces fit together.
 As my boss frequently reminds me “it’s often what you don’t know that gets you in trouble.”

 The source of your answers from which BI and analytics draw from shouldn’t be limited to a single data store, for risk of getting an incomplete story.
 Project and program analytics become far more powerful when you can include relevant data from other sources.
 Current technology makes this possible, so you can leverage the right data to get the right answers.